Lorezz/edgerunner/docs/my-first-edge-function.md

+# My First edge function
-This is a guide on how to use edge functions on netlify, and about netlify advanced next.js toolkit
+This is a guide on how to use edge functions on netlify

 Below the list of commands done to create this branches.